rameerez/kamal-site/docs/configuration/proxy.md

   ssl: true
 ```

+If you set this to `true`, `kamal-proxy` will stop forwarding headers to your Rails app, unless you explicitly set `forward_headers: true`, as documented in [Forward Headers](#forward-headers).
+Failing to do so will result in popular gems like [`cloudflare-rails`](https://github.com/modosc/cloudflare-rails) stop working.

 ## [Response timeout](#response-timeout)

 How long to wait for requests to complete before timing out, defaults to 30 seconds: